swatantrasinha/learn-aws/chapter-05/README.md

 Go to next chapter : [Chapter-06](../chapter-06/README.md)

 ## Chapter 05: Configure AWS CLI Keys
+AWS CLI is command-line interface which we can use to do a lot of things programatically or via command-line in the AWS account.

 Before AWS CLI installation , in terminal if we type